New slim format Tenger clay pavers

 Life Cycle: BRE Global Certification in accordance with EN 15804:2012 Download Certificate

-Energy: Cured in gas fired kilns to 1130o C
+Energy: Fired in gas kilns to 1130o C

 Find out more about Ketley's approach to sustainability